-I am a third year biostatistics Ph.D. student in Department of Biostatistics and Bioinformatics at Emory University.
+I am a fourth year biostatistics Ph.D. student in Department of Biostatistics and Bioinformatics at Emory University.
 Previous to Emory, I obtained a Bachelor of Science (First Class Honours) in Computing Mathematics from City University of Hong Kong.

-My dissertation research, advised by Dr. Limin Peng, aims to improve the understanding of heterogeneity in chronicle disease population.
+My dissertation research, advised by Dr. Limin Peng, aims to improve the understanding of heterogeneity in chronic disease population.
 Technically, we incorporate empirical disease subgroup (or latent class) information in survival analysis to make reasonable inferences about associations between disease subgroups and survival outcomes.
 We devote to design methods for complex clinical data with multiple folds of challenges, including subgroup misclassification, longitudinal markers, missing survival outcomes, and competing risks.
 Our work collaborates with Goizueta Alzheimer’s Disease Research Center at Emory University.

 I have conducted collaborative research in several teams, including Winship Cancer Institute’s Biostatistics and Bioinformatics Shared Resource (BBISR), Biostatistics Collaborative Core (BCC) at my own department, and a multi-institutional team between Tongji, Ocean Univ of China, MSKCC and Emory.